Boxing styles and technique: Guards

-Peek-a-Boo — a counter-offense style often used by a fighter where the hands are placed in front of the boxer's face, like in the babies' game of the same name.
+Peek-a-Boo – a counter-offense style often used by a fighter where the hands are placed in front of the boxer's face, like in the babies' game of the same name.
 It offers extra protection to the face and makes it easier to jab the opponent's face.
 Peek-a-Boo boxing was developed by legendary trainer Cus D'Amato.
 Peek-a-Boo boxing utilizes relaxed hands with the forearms in front of the face and the fist at nose-eye level.
 Other unique features includes side to side head movements, bobbing, weaving and blind siding your opponent.
 The number system e.g. 3-2-3-Body-head-body or 3-3-2 Body-Body-head is drilled with the stationary dummy and on the bag until the fighter is able to punch by rapid combinations with what D'Amato called "bad intentions."
-The theory behind the style is that when combined with effective bobbing and weaving head movement, the fighter has a very strong offense, defense and becomes more elusive, able to throw hooks and uppercuts with great effectiveness.
+The theory behind the style is that when combined with effective bobbing and weaving head movement, the fighter has a very strong offense, defence and becomes more elusive, able to throw hooks and uppercuts with great effectiveness.
 Also it allows swift neck movements as well as quick ducking and strong returning damage, usually by rising uppercuts or even rising hooks.
-Since it is a defense designed for close range fighting, it is mainly used by in-fighters.
-Bobo Olson was the first known champion to use this as a defense.
+Since it is a defence designed for close range fighting, it is mainly used by in-fighters.
+Bobo Olson was the first known champion to use this as a defence.

 In relation to the physical requirements of this style, a fighter is advised to have very strong and explosive legs.
 This is because of the sheer amount of bobbing and weaving.
 Since a fighter closes the gap with an opponent, they must be constantly moving in order to be able to find counters.
 If they stagnate, they are left in a very vulnerable position, able to be "outboxed" by long range fighters.

 Commonly known Peek-A-Boo fighters include: